 In March 2021, we executed a strategy planning and portfolio advisory services agreement ("Services Agreement") with GMR Limited, a British Virgin Island limited liability company ("GMR"), Xsquared Holding Limited, a British Virgin Island limited liability company ("SparkPool") and Valuefinder, a British Virgin Islands limited liability company ("Valuefinder") and, together with GMR and SparkPool, the "Service Providers").
 Jason Zhang, one of our board members, is the sole equity holder and manager, of Valuefinder and a related party.
-Pursuant to the Services Agreement, the Service Providers agreed to provide cryptoasset mining management and analysis and to assist us in securing difficult to obtain equipment and we agreed to issue 44,640,889 shares of our common stock to GMR or its designees, 44,640,889 shares of our common stock to SparkPool or its designees and 18,938,559 shares of our common stock to Valuefinder or its designees.
+Pursuant to the Services Agreement, the Service Providers agreed to provide cryptoasset mining management and analysis and to assist us in securing difficult to obtain equipment and we agreed to issue 44,640,889 shares of our common stock (or 7,440,148 shares of common stock after giving effect to the Reverse Stock Split) to GMR or its designees, 44,640,889 shares of our common stock (or 7,440,148 shares of common stock after giving effect to the Reverse Stock Split) to SparkPool or its designees and 18,938,559 shares of our common stock (or 3,156,426 shares of common stock after giving effect to the Reverse Stock Split) to Valuefinder or its designees.
 Each Service Provider has provided such services to us which services commenced in June 2021.
-In July 2021, after clearance of our name change by FINRA and receipt of additional information from the Service Providers required by the transfer agent, the Company issued 44,640,889 shares of our common stock to each of GMR and SparkPool and 18,938,559 shares of our common stock to Jason Zhang, Valuefinder's designee.
+In July 2021, after clearance of our name change by FINRA and receipt of additional information from the Service Providers required by the transfer agent, the Company issued 44,640,889 shares of our common stock (or 7,440,148 shares of common stock after giving effect to the Reverse Stock Split) to each of GMR and SparkPool and 18,938,559 shares of our common stock (or 3,156,426 shares of common stock after giving effect to the Reverse Stock Split) to Jason Zhang, Valuefinder's designee.
 In July 2021, we added a strategic partner, Bitmain Technologies Limited ("Bitmain"), a producer of products for blockchain and artificial intelligence (AI) applications.
 Bitmain has assisted us in the identification and analysis of other strategic business initiatives.